Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

 To test the validity of the standard $\alpha$-disk model, we first examine the dependence of disk density on the black hole mass and accretion rate for specific disk radius and $f$-parameter values.
-Fig.~8 shows the variation in measured disk density with black hole mass times the accretion rate squared ($M_{\rm BH}\dot{m}^{2}$) and black hole mass ($M_{\rm BH}$) in logarithmic scale for the sample.
-The dotted, dashed, dash-dotted, and solid lines represent the density solutions for $f=0$, $0.7$, $0.95$, and $0.99$, respectively, calculated at $r=6 r_{\rm s}$ (in black) and $r=10 r_{\rm s}$ (in brown).
-As evident from Fig.~8 (left panel), the impact of disk radius ($r$) on density is much less than that of the disk-to-corona power transfer fraction, $f$.
-If the standard $\alpha$-disk theory is valid and the intrinsic scatter associated with the $f$-parameter is negligible, then $\log n_{\rm e}$ and $\log[M_{\rm BH}\dot{m}^{2}]$ have the relation $\log n_{\rm e}\propto-\log[M_{\rm BH}\dot{m}^{2}]$, and we expect an anti-correlation between $\log n_{\rm e}$ and $\log[M_{\rm BH}\dot{m}^{2}]$ as well as between $\log n_{\rm e}$ and $\log M_{\rm BH}$.
-However, we did not find any correlation between these parameters, which means the intrinsic scatter due to the $f$-parameter is large, and the $f$-values are distinct for different sources in the sample.
-In principle, disk density is the most influenced by the $f$-parameter with $n_{\rm e}\propto(1-f)^{-3}$ or, $\log n_{\rm e}\propto-3\log(1-f)$.
-Next, we evaluate the model density for various values of the $f$-parameter as a function of disk radius and compare that with the measured disk density for each source in the sample, as presented in Fig.~A6.
-The model density agrees with the measured density for unique values of the $f$-parameter for different sources.
-The point of agreement between the model and measured density is found to be at $r=10 r_{\rm s}$ for all sources in the sample.
-Therefore, we calculate the $f$-values from the measured disk density at $r=10 r_{\rm s}$ for each source using equation~(\ref{eq1}) and present them in Table~3.
-As it stands, we have taken care of all the model intrinsic scatters involved, and if the standard $\alpha$-disk model is valid, we expect a correlation between $f$ and $\log[M_{\rm BH}\dot{m}^{2}]$.
-In Fig.~9 (left), we show the derived $f$-values for the sample as a function of $\log[M_{\rm BH}\dot{m}^{2}]$ and $\log M_{\rm BH}$.
-To assess the correlation between these parameters, we perform Spearman's rank correlation test.
-The Spearman coefficient value for the $f-\log[M_{\rm BH}\dot{m}^{2}]$ correlation is $\rho_{\rm s}=0.73$, with the null hypothesis (p-value) probability of $0.01$, suggesting a strong positive correlation between these parameters, thus validating the prediction of the standard $\alpha$-disk model with variable disk-to-corona power transfer fraction for the AGN sample.
-The distribution of the $f$-parameter for the sample is shown in Fig.~9 (right), for which the median value is estimated to be $f=0.7_{-0.4}^{+0.2}$ with $2\sigma$ confidence.
-From the density solution of SZ94 in equation~(\ref{eq1}), we notice that if all other input parameters remain constant, the black hole mass with a range of $\log M_{\rm BH} \sim 5.5-9.0$ for the sample can provide around $2$ orders of magnitude variation in disk density.
-The dimensionless mass accretion rate ($\dot{m}$) of the sample ranges from $\sim 0.1-2.5$ and can alone offer around $3$ orders of magnitude variation in measured density.
-However, the $f$-parameter varying in the range of $\sim 0.01-0.99$ can cause up to $6$ orders of magnitude variation in the density parameter, justifying a large range of fitted disk densities for the sample.
+Figure~8 shows the measured disk density as a function of black hole mass times the accretion rate squared ($M_{\rm BH}\dot{m}^{2}$) and black hole mass ($M_{\rm BH}$), both plotted on a logarithmic scale for our sample.
+The dotted, dashed, dash-dotted, and solid lines represent the theoretical density solutions for $f=0$, $0.7$, $0.95$, and $0.99$, respectively, each computed at $r=6 r_{\rm s}$ (black) and $r=10 r_{\rm s}$ (brown).
+As shown in Fig.~8 (left panel), the impact of disk radius ($r$) on density is much less than that of the disk-to-corona power transfer fraction, $f$.
+If the standard $\alpha$-disk theory holds and the intrinsic scatter in the $f$-parameter is negligible, we expect $\log n_{\rm e}$ to anti-correlate with both $\log[M_{\rm BH}\dot{m}^{2}]$ and $\log M_{\rm BH}$, following $\log n_{\rm e} \propto -\log[M_{\rm BH}\dot{m}^{2}]$.
+However, we do not observe any such correlation, suggesting that the intrinsic scatter associated with the $f$-parameter is substantial, and that $f$ varies significantly between different sources in our sample.
+In principle, disk density is most sensitive to variations in $f$, with $n_{\rm e} \propto (1-f)^{-3}$ or, $\log n_{\rm e} \propto -3\log(1-f)$.
+Next, we evaluate the model density as a function of disk radius for various values of the $f$-parameter and compare the results with the measured disk densities for the sample, as illustrated in Fig.~A7.
+The model density matches the measured density at different $f$-parameter values for individual sources.
+Notably, this agreement between the model and measured densities is observed at the common radius of $r=10 r_{\rm s}$ across all sources.
+Therefore, we determine the $f$-values from the measured disk densities at $r=10 r_{\rm s}$ for each source using equation~(\ref{eq1}) and report them in Table~II.
+As it stands, we have taken care of all the model intrinsic scatters involved, and if the standard $\alpha$-disk model is valid, we expect a positive correlation between $f$ and $\log[M_{\rm BH}\dot{m}^{2}]$.
+In Fig.~9 (left), we show the derived $f$-values for the sample as a function of $\log[M_{\rm BH}\dot{m}^{2}]$.
+To evaluate the correlation between these parameters, we perform Spearman's rank correlation test.
+The calculated Spearman coefficient for the $f-\log[M_{\rm BH}\dot{m}^{2}]$ correlation is $\rho_{\rm s}=0.74$ with a p-value of $0.01$, which indicates a strong positive correlation between these parameters, thereby validating the standard $\alpha$-disk model with a variable disk-to-corona power transfer fraction in the AGN sample.